 ADLOYADA - The Purim Parade in Israel

-ADLOYADA (Heb. עַדְלָיָדַע; Aramaic עַד דְּלָא יָדַע) - The name is derived from the rabbinic saying (Meg.
-7b) that one should revel on Purim until one no longer knows (ad de-lo yada) the difference between "Blessed be Mordecai" and "Cursed be Haman."
-The first Adloyada was held in Tel Aviv (1912) and spread to other communities in Israel.
+Adloyadah (עַדְלָיָדַע, from the Aramaic עַד דְּלָא יָדַע) is the name of Israel's Purim parades.
+It is derived from the rabbinic saying (Meg.
+7b) that one should revel on Purim until one no longer knows (ad de'lo yadah) the difference between "Blessed be Mordecai" and "Cursed be Haman."
+The first Adloyadah was held in Tel Aviv in 1912 and spread to other communities in Israel.
 It is celebrated by carnival processions with decorated floats through the main streets, accompanied by bands.

-The Adloyada winds its way through Holon’s main streets in front of hundredsof thousands of spectators of all ages.
-Usually the parade ends with a performance and a colorful and particularly merry street party at the plaza infront of the municipality.
-From the end of the Adloyada until after Purim, the Adloyada floats remain on display at the Mediatheque Plaza for the enjoyment of onlookers.
+The Adloyadah winds its way through Holon’s main streets in front of hundreds of thousands of spectators of all ages.
+Usually the parade ends with a performance and a colorful and particularly merry street party at the plaza in front of the municipality.
+From the end of the Adloyadah until after Purim, the Adloyadah floats remain on display at the Mediatheque Plaza for the enjoyment of onlookers.

 Then and Now